fullmontis/screenplay-mode/README.md

 - Compatibility: it saves the screenplays in plain text, meaning they will be compatible across all platforms, forever

-- Simplicity: `screenplay-emode` is developed for simplicity and effectiveness, so that you can focus on creating; you can start using and mastering this mode in a few minutes
+- Simplicity: `screenplay-mode` is developed for simplicity and effectiveness, so that you can focus on creating; you can start using and mastering this mode in a few minutes

+- Fast: you can write a screenplay at the speed of though with just one command to move through the various indentations.

 - Freedom: released under the GNU GPL v3